 A unique element in Northland's academic program is its calendar.
-The summer session is 12 weeks in length.
-The fall and winter semesters are each 15 weeks in length.
-The spring session is 4 weeks in length.
-The summer term allows for a variety of offerings including a 5-week course session as well as extended time for field experiences and internships.
+The summer session is 12 weeks, fall and winter sessions are each 15 weeks, and the May session is 4 weeks in length.
+The summer session allows for extended time for field experiences and internships.
 Fall and winter sessions allow time for maturation of ideas in a program of varied courses.
-The shorter spring session provides an opportunity for concentration through seminars, field experiences, travel abroad, independent study, and internships.
+The shorter May session provides an opportunity for concentration through seminars, field experiences, travel abroad, independent study, and internships.

-Summer Session 2017-18 (12 Weeks)
+Summer Session 2018-19 (12 Weeks)

-Residence halls open (8 am) June 10 First day of classes (Monday, 8 am) June 12 Last day to add 5-week courses (4 pm) June 13 Last day to drop 5-week courses without record (4 pm) June 13 Deadline for Fall 2016-17 incomplete grades June 16 Last day to withdraw from 5-week courses (4 pm) June 23 Last day to add 12-week courses with faculty approval (4 pm) June 23 Last day to drop 12-week courses without record (4 pm) June 23 Independence Day (no classes) July 4 Last day of 5-week courses July 14 Residence halls close for 5-week session (12 pm) July 15 Grades due for 5-week courses (4 pm) July 17 Last day to withdraw from 12-week courses (4 pm) August 4 Last day of 12-week session August 31 Grades due for 12-week session (4 pm) September 5 Information will be provided to students who require housing for the full 12 week summer session
+First day of classes (Monday, 8 am) June 11 Deadline for fall session 2017-18 incomplete grades June 15 Last day to add courses with faculty approval (4 pm) June 22 Last day to drop courses without record (4 pm) June 22 Independence Day (no classes) July 4 Last day to withdraw from courses (4 pm) August 3 Last day of session August 31 Final grades due (4 pm) September 4

-Fall Session 2017-18 (15 Weeks)
+Fall Session 2018-19 (15 Weeks)